akshitgoyal/NLP-Research-Project/README.md

 Currently, the software uses only two spider and works perfectly in extracting the names of the people from the domain: `bigdataieee.org` for the years 2015-2020 and `fitc.ca` for the years 2002-2019.
 The results of the crawler are present in `/data_mining/sample_output`.
 This component of software itself can be located in `/data_mining/scrapper_tool/spiders`

 In the second component, the software calls an external API called `Namsor` to analyse the names of the people.
 The API returns information like gender, ethnicity, etc for the names.
 This component of software can be located in `/analysis/industry_conferences/industry_conf_analysed_data/analysis.py` and `/analysis/academic_conferences/academic_conf_analysed_data/namsor_analysis.py` for the respective conferences.
+The output is stored in `ethnicity_data.csv`, `gender_data.csv` and `population_data.csv`.

+Additionally to limit the number of calls(duplicate calls) to external API, we store the existing information as a dictionary in `extracted.pkl`.

 The other files are irrelevant to this project and can be used to extend the code if required to integrate with a specific application.